codebox/old-time-radio/README.md

 ## TODO
 * make audio work on ios
-* remove magic numbers from visualisation code
-* check for http errors, show a message and set view state
 * jasmine tests probably broken now that we have adverts in there